ksoze84/qr-scanner/README.md

 # QR Scanner

 Forked from [NIMIQ/QR_SCANNER](https://github.com/nimiq/qr-scanner).
 Fixed Types.
 Custom ScanRegion (maxSquare).
-Adds interval for scan.
+Adds interval for scan (recomended 15ms for 60fps and 30ms for 30fps).

 See options in the constructor: